opennetworkinglab/aether-docs/operations/subscriber.rst

 ======================================

-Subscriber management includes workflows associated with provisioning new subscribers, removing existing subscribers, and associating subscribers with virtual connectivity services.
+Subscriber management includes workflows associated with provisioning new subscribers, removing existing subscribers, and associating subscribers with Virtual Connectivity Services (VCS).

 .. note::
     This section refers to a fully installed ROC GUI, properly secured and with Enterprises, Connectivity Services